Why are bats protected?

 The bat surveys collate data to establish:

-Having gathered this information, a surveyor can recommend appropriate mitigation measures in the bat survey report, with the aim of preventing habitat loss and maintaining existing habitats.
-Examples of simple mitigation measures might involve installing bat boxes on site to provide alternative roosts, or fitting `bat access roof tiles.’
+Having gathered the survey data, a professional ecologist can recommend appropriate mitigation measures in the bat survey report, with the aim of preventing habitat loss and maintaining existing habitats.
+Examples of simple mitigation measures might involve installing bat boxes on site to provide alternative roosts, or fitting bat access roof tiles.
+Bat boxes can be fitted to trees and buildings.
 Large bat species have more demanding requirements, for example, brown long-eared bats need a void in which they can practice making short flights, such as a sectioned-off roof void or loft.
 There may also be timing implications, depending upon the bat roosts present, and a specific working method is likely to be required.

 Where bat surveys are less likely to be needed